mnesarco/MarzWorkbench/README.md

 If you find problems, please report the issue here in Github.
 I will try to fix/respond not too late.

+## Background

+I initially made a web based Marz Designer, it is still active at: https://marzguitars.com/marz-designer/ and it is very practical for quick calculations and references, but it is 2D and lacks some features like ZeroFret support.

+I decided to go to the next level and make it 3D, so I started this project and work on this in my free time.
+This is a work in progress thing.

+FreeCAD extensions are coded in Python, Python is not my prefered language, so maybe there are some non pythonic patterns in my code but I did my best.

+This is also my first FreeCAD extension, so it involved a lot of googling, and forum reading.
+FreeCAD documentation is minimal so I have learned most of the things reading other extensions and the forum.

+My Web based project was writen in javascript using THREE.js library, and in order to port my existing code quickly, I ported the THREE.js Vector2 class.
+(I added the credits in the file) At some point in future I will refactor all the code to use FreeCAD's Vector class exclusivelly.

 ## Multicore multiprocessing in Python

 In order to make the code more perfomant, I coded it to be multithreaded, but python threads runs all on the same core, so they are not suitable for CPU bound tasks, so I used QT Treads to overcome this limitation.
 The code itself is very clean and reusable and could be a good library for other FreeCAD extensions.

 ## Cache Management

 Some 3D Boolean operations are very slow, so I used an aggresive cache strategy to avoid recreation of expensive objects.
-Thanks to Python's Decorators, it was not too difficult.
+Thanks to Python's Decorators, it was not too difficult, but I plan to change this strategy to something more reactive based on a dependency graph.

+## General note on code

+I started this project porting my existing javascript code, some things still needs to be refactored properly.